Long Cooked Green Beans with Onions and Bacon (Using Frozen Green Beans)

 While I’ve gotten lots of questions on that technique (LOTS of comments!) over the years by far the most common question I get is “how do you cook with them?”

-There are a number of other recipes that use frozen green beans on the site, including:
+Here are some recipes that use frozen green beans (unblanched or not):

 - Thai Inspired Turkey or Chicken Vegetable Curry